unixunion/solace_semp_client/README.md

 ## Generator Config

-You can find generator config parameters with:
+If you need to adjust the config for codegen, you can find generator configurable parameters with:

     docker run -ti swaggerapi/swagger-codegen-cli:v2.3.1 config-help -l python docker run -ti swaggerapi/swagger-codegen-cli:v2.3.1 config-help -l java